Search

 Expanding the Profit-Sharing Tax Regime for Employees

-The Second Draft Law contains provisions for improving Luxembourg’s profit-sharing regime ((prime participative) for attracting and retaining talent.
-The proposal includes allowing companies to pay employees a profit sharing of up to 7.5% of the company’s accounting profits of the prior year (compared to the existing 5% limitation) and enables the employee to benefit from a 50% tax exemption on such profit sharing for up to 30% of the employee’s total remuneration from the company (up from the current limitation of only 25%).
+The Second Draft Law contains provisions for improving Luxembourg’s profit-sharing regime (prime participative) for attracting and retaining talent.
+The proposal includes allowing companies to pay employees a profit share of up to 7.5% of the company’s accounting profits of the prior year (compared to the existing 5% limitation) and enables the employee to benefit from a 50% tax exemption on such profit sharing for up to 30% of the employee’s total remuneration from the company (up from the current limitation of 25%).

 New Young Employee Tax Exemption on Bonuses

-The Second Draft Law provides for a new young employee bonus which allows for up to a 75% tax exemption on the bonus amount for the employee’s personal income tax.
+The Second Draft Law provides for a new young employee bonus exemption which allows a tax exemption of up to 75% on the bonus amount payable to a qualifying employee.

-This new regime’s requirements include that to benefit from this bonus exemption the employee must be under 30 years old, engaged in his first employment contract, and total annual remuneration does not exceed EUR 100,000.
+The requirements applicable to the new regime include that the employee must be under 30 years old, engaged in their first employment contract, and total annual remuneration does not exceed EUR 100,000.

 Updates to the Tax-Exempt Family Wealth Management Company (SPF)

-The Second Draft Law provides for a series of changes to the tax-exempt family wealth company (SPF) particularly aimed at insuring compliance with the regime’s requirements including:
+The Second Draft Law provides for a series of changes to the tax-exempt family wealth company (SPF) particularly aimed at ensuring compliance with the regime’s requirements including:

 • enhanced identification requirements in the articles of incorporation;